cypress-io/cypress-documentation/source/guides/getting-started/installing-cypress.md

 {% note info %}
 Notice that the Cypress `npm` package is a wrapper around the Cypress binary.
 The version of the `npm` package determines the version of the binary downloaded.
+As of version `3.0.0`, the binary is downloaded to a global cache directory to be used across projects.
 {% endnote %}

 {% note success Best Practice %}